arduino-libraries/ArduinoBLE/docs/api.md

 ### `descriptorCount`

-Query the number of BLE descriptors discovered for the characteristic.
+Query the number of Bluetooth® Low Energy descriptors discovered for the characteristic.

 #### Syntax